1. Complete the College admissions process and take the Post-Secondary Education Test (PERT) if needed.

 ***Applicants that are not accepted to the PTA Program will be required to submit a new application and all documentation for future program consideration.

-Successful completion of ALL the required PTA Program pre and co-requisite courses with a Cumulative GPA of 3.00 or higher and 20 observation hours in at least two different areas; hospital, nursing home, or out-patient.
+Successful completion of ALL the required PTA Program pre and co-requisite courses with a Cumulative GPA of 3.00 or higher; 20 observation hours in at least two different areas; hospital, nursing home, or out-patient; attended a mandatory program information session during the calendar year the application is submitted & prior to the September admission window.
 An interview with program selection committee, which will be rated.

-Successful completion of ALL the required PTA Program pre and co-requisite courses with a Cumulative GPA of 2.99 - 2.50 and 20 observation hours in at least two different areas; hospital, nursing home, or out-patient.
-An interview with program selection committee.
+Successful completion of ALL the required PTA Program pre and co-requisite courses with a Cumulative GPA of 2.99 - 2.50 and 20 observation hours in at least two different areas; hospital, nursing home, or out-patient; attended a mandatory program information session during the calendar year the application is submitted & prior to the September admission window.
+This group of applicants may or may not be offered an interview with program selection committee.

-Students with a cumulative GPA of 2.5 and have not successfully completed all pre and/or co-requisite courses and completion of the 20 observation hours.
-An interview with program selection committee.
+Students with a cumulative GPA of 2.5 and have not successfully completed all pre and/or co- requisite courses and completion of the 20 observation hours, and/or have not attended the mandatory program information session.

 **Not all applicants will be granted an interview.